nilpunch/unity-prediction-rollback/README.md

-# unity-prediction-rollback - Work in progress
+# unity-prediction-rollback

+> [!TIP]
+> There is a much simpler and more reliable solution for prediction-rollback - [Masssive ECS](https://github.com/nilpunch/massive-ecs)

+---

+It was an interesting experiment, but there are many problems with it.
+So, **DO NOT USE IN PRODUCTION!**.

 Deterministic prediction-rollback netcode library for fast-paced games.
 Library does not reference Unity Engine, so it could be used in a regular C# project.
 P.S. currently, only samples references Unity Engine.

 ## Goals